-Generally speaking, landlords and property managers are responsible for making repairs and improvements to their properties as needed.
-Every now and then, however, you may come across a particularly ambitious renter who wants to make some improvements of their own.
+Generally speaking, landlords and property managers are responsible for making repairs and improvements to their properties.
+However, you may come across a particularly ambitious renter who wants to make some improvements of their own.
 In this case, you may be understandably hesitant to let inexperienced renters make changes to your property.
-But with careful planning and consideration, you and your tenant may be able to reach a mutually-beneficial agreement that improves your property for the future.
+But with careful planning and consideration, you and your tenant can reach a mutually-beneficial agreement that improves your property for the future.

 Stay Away From Utilities

-In addition to avoiding demo work, tenants should also be discouraged from doing any renovations to the plumbing, electrical or HVAC systems in your property.
+In addition to avoiding demo work, tenants should also be discouraged from doing any renovations to the plumbing, electrical, or HVAC systems on your property.
 Some major renovations may even require a building permit, and therefore should not be left in the hands of a tenant.
 Unless your renter happens to be a qualified general contractor, these renovations should be handled by professionals.